TytanGorilla/django-kubernetes-test/README.md

 ```
 ## Setup Simple Cloud Managed Database with Supabase
 Visit [Supabase](https://supabase.com)
-  - Setup a free account by signing in with your GitHub account.
+  - Login into your newly created account.
   - At the top of the screen click the button "Connect".
   - A popup will appear titled "Connect to your project".
   - Select the tab "Connection String".